asdf-format/asdf-adass2024/README.md

 python 00_install/verify_install.py
 ```

-Note that the environment needs to be removed before generating it again.
+Note about recreating this environment: These instructions generate an environment under the name "adass-asdf".
+To regenerate it by running the instructions again, the previously created environment must be removed.
 The command below will remove the "adass-asdf" environment and all packages under it.

 ```shell
 conda env remove -n adass-asdf